marekandreas/elpa/USERS_GUIDE.md

       real/complex matrices
     - "cholesky" does a cholesky factorization for a single/double real/complex matrix
     - "invert_triangular" inverts a single/double real/complex triangular matrix
+    - "solve_tridiagonal" solves the single/double eigenvalue problem for a real tridiagonal matrix

 - if the ELPA object is not needed any more call ELPA-type function destroy